US federal loans

 Although it is standard practice to invoice students for all fees at the beginning of the academic year, special dispensation will be made for students who are funding their studies using a US federal loan.
 Your college will arrange for your fees to be paid in instalments that correlate with your US loan disbursements.

-Once your loan has been approved, we will contact your Faculty to inform them of your loan amounts and disbursement dates.
+Once your loan has been approved, we will contact your College to inform them of your loan amounts and disbursement dates.

 Visas and proof of funding